manosriram/FamPay-Youtube-API/README.md

-### youtube-go-api
+### fampay-youtube-go-api

-`Go server which pulls videos metadata from youtube and stores it in DB.`
+##### Make an API to fetch latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response.

 # APIS